 From then till now, many poets and writers have always adored the lotus symbol in Vietnamese culture.
 Below is another poem that uses the elegant beauty of the lotus to compare and praise the characters of president Ho Chi Minh.

 Việt Nam đẹp nhất có tên Bác Hồ"

 Most Vietnamese were prideful when the lotus became the national symbolic icon of Vietnam.
-Not only it is a beautiful flower with a great combination of colors, but the lotus also represents the most desired characters of a Vietnamese like grace and diligence as well as humility and perseverance.
-Therefore, Vietnam, with friendly and good-natured people, always welcomes people from all over the world to visit their country.
+Not only is it a beautiful flower with a great combination of colors, but the lotus also represents the most desired characteristics of a Vietnamese, like grace, diligence, humility, and perseverance.
+Therefore, with friendly and good-natured people, Vietnam welcomes people from all over the world to visit their country.

 Find out more Vietnamese culture and travel information in our guide!

 When you subscribe to the blog, we will send you an e-mail when there are new updates on the site so you wouldn't miss them.